+Figure 5900.
+Soils parent material and ISGS field observation sites in the Tenmile Creek watershed.
+Compiled from USDA NRCS soil surveys for Woodford (NRCS xxxx) and Tazewell (NRCS xxxx) Counties

 Upstream of approximately County Road 700 N to County Road 950 N, the stream is incised into bedrock, typically shale outcrops up to 10 feet above the channel bottom in one or both channel walls.
 Where underlying rock is relatively erodible shale, the channel substrate comprises a veneer up to several feet thick of alluvial sediments over bedrock.
 Occasionally rock outcrops form ledges in the creekbed where underlying rock is relatively resistant sandstone and limestone.
 Further upstream (County Road 950 N to approximately County Road 500 E), shale fragments are common in the subsurface till.
 This suggests bedrock near the surface because glacial ice rapidly pulverizes shale.
-Bedrock appears to deepen in Lower Senachwine Creek, although large blocks of shale and limestone can be found as inclusions in till outcrops.
+Bedrock appears to deepen in Creek, although large blocks of shale and limestone can be found as inclusions in till outcrops.

 Bedrock tends to inhibit erosion, although erosion continues to occur as evident from several steep banks along the creek at the base of the eastern valley wall.
 Where the creek is incised into the rock, that is, where rock outcrops occur in both channel walls, the channel planform and channel cross section are relatively stable.
 Where the rock is exposed in the channel bed, however, stream power may enhance lateral migration.
 It was not possible to confirm this correlation in this limited study, however.